neo4j/cypher-editor/docs/generated/member/cypher-codemirror.editorapi.md

 ## EditorApi interface

-This is the EditorApi which wraps all of the interaction with the cypher editor
+This is the EditorApi interface which wraps all of the interaction with the cypher editor

 <b>Signature:</b>